kubre/WonderLearning/README.md

 -   Dashboard for teacher
 -   (29/apr 9:35pm) Teachers will be able to see the list of all students under their divisions
 -   They can mark attendance for students everyday
+    - (14/may 2:05pm)  Division Attendance
+        - division_id
+        - date_at
+    - (14/may 2:05pm) Absent
+        - student_id
+        - division_attendance_id
+    - Attendance Screen
+        - (14/may 2:05pm) List and Add Attendance
+        - See present student list
 -   They will see entire syllabus for the subject they have been assigned
     - (1/may 11:00pm) Subjects list screen for teacher with all the books as options
     - (2/may 3:11pm) Clicking on book reveals syllabus